One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Experiments

 Table \ref{tab:interaction_benefits} summarizes the effect of interaction on report quality across models.

-\paragraph{Universal Gains} Interaction consistently improves performance for all models and metrics, demonstrating that LLMs can effectively incorporate feedback to better align with user intent.
-Notably, interaction can outweigh intrinsic model capacity.
-For instance, DeepSeek-V3.2 (avg.
-73.35) surpasses GPT-5.1's autonomous performance (75.59) once interaction is enabled.
-Similarly, although Gemini-2.5-Pro starts below GPT-5.1 (73.45 vs. 75.59), it ultimately exceeds GPT-5.1 even in the interactive setting (79.89 vs. 78.97).
-These results indicate that interactive capability is as critical as raw autonomous strength in collaborative research workflows.
+\paragraph{Universal Gains} Interaction consistently improves performance across all models and metrics, showing that LLMs can effectively utilize feedback to better align with user intent.
+Notably, interaction can partially compensate for weaker autonomous capability: DeepSeek-V3.2 surpasses GPT-5.1's autonomous score once interaction is enabled (78.64 vs.\ 75.59), while Gemini-2.5-Pro ultimately exceeds GPT-5.1 even in the interactive setting (79.89 vs.\ 78.97).
+These results suggest that interactive capability is a distinct and practically important dimension beyond raw autonomous strength.